solana-foundation/developer-content/content/guides/dapps/cash-app.md

 }
 ```

-Since we are able to directly query the SOL balance of PDA accounts, we don't
-won't have to keep track of the user's account balance here.
+Since we are able to directly query the SOL balance of PDA accounts, we don't have to keep track of the user's account balance here.

 ### Write Instructions